-The proposed targets for housing development capacity therefore represent a transitional approach that align with projected demands over the medium term, but allow for a greater share of new households in Greater Christchurch to be supported through redevelopment in the City over the long term.13 The regional targets for Greater Christchurch correspond to projected demand, it is only the territorial authority apportionment of these targets over the long term that represents a transitional approach.
+The proposed-targets for housing development capacity therefore represent a transitional approach that align with projected demands over the medium term, but allow for a greater share of new households in Greater Christchurch to be supported through redevelopment in the City over the long term.
+The regional targets for Greater Christchurch correspond to projected demand, it is only the territorial authority apportionment of these targets over the long term that represents a transitional approach.

-In this context, the targets set out in Table 2 for Christchurch City, Selwyn and Waimakariri represent the development capacity that each council will seek to enable through their relevant planning processes and mechanisms (district plans, structure plans, outline development plans and infrastructure strategies) to meet the demand for housing in Greater Christchurch over the medium and long term.14
+In this context, the targets set out in Table 2 for Christchurch City, Selwyn and Waimakariri represent the development capacity that each council will, over the medium term, zone and otherwise, seek to enable through their relevant planning processes and mechanisms (district plans, structure plans, outline development plans and infrastructure strategies) to meet the demand for housing in Greater Christchurch over the medium and long term.
+Unless already enabled, additional development capacity required over the long term will only be identified in relevant plans and strategies, and the development infrastructure required to service it will be identified in each council's infrastructure strategy.